 - interface (str) Interface on which IP will be checked.
 Use auto to automatically detect interface.
 In this case interfaces with lower numbers will be preferred over interfaces with similar names.
 Order of preference based on names: - 1. eth and enp followed by number or the end of string. - 2. ath, wlan and wlp followed by number or the end of string. - 3. teredo followed by number or the end of string. - 4.
-Any other interface that is not lo. - 5.
-10 followed by number or the end of string. - ipv (int) 4 or 6 for ipv4 and ipv6 respectively, depending on which IP address you need exactly.
+Any other interface that is not lo. - 5. lo followed by number or the end of string.